The Silk Road (Japanese TV series): Production

-The first series was jointly produced with China's CCTV, which began filming in September 1979.
+The first series was jointly produced with China's CCTV, and filming began in September 1979.
 The 12-part series covers segments of the Silk Road within the People's Republic of China from Xi'an up to the Chinese borders with Pakistan and the former Soviet Union.
-It was first aired in Japan on 7 April 1980.

-The second series covers segments of the Silk Road outside of China in the Indian subcontinent, Central and Western Asia, Caucasus, Anatolia, until the crew reached Rome, Italy.
+The second series covers segments of the Silk Road outside China, in the Indian subcontinent, Central and Western Asia, Caucasus, Anatolia, until the crew reached Rome, Italy.
 The 18-part series was broadcast between April 1983 and September 1984.

-While the series makes frequent references to early Western explorers of the early 20th Century like Sven Hedin, Aurel Stein and Pyotr Kozlov, as well as the legendary travels of Xuanzang, contemporary orientalists such as Inoue Yasushi, Ryōtarō Shiba, Chin Shunshin and Kato Kiyoshi participated in the series and provided expert consultation who also later published their own travelogues.
+While the series makes frequent references to early Western explorers of the early 20th century like Sven Hedin, Aurel Stein and Pyotr Kozlov, as well as the legendary travels of Xuanzang, contemporary orientalists such as Inoue Yasushi, Ryōtarō Shiba, Chin Shunshin and Kato Kiyoshi participated in the series and provided expert consultation who also later published their own travelogues.

-The original Japanese version was narrated by Kôji Ishizaka, and the English version was narrated by Australian actor and presenter Graham Webster (first series only).
+The original Japanese version was narrated by Kôji Ishizaka.
+The initial English version was narrated by Australian actor and presenter Graham Webster (first series only).
+A second English version, aired on The Monitor Channel in the U.S. in 1991, was narrated by journalist Takashi Oka.